 - Faster data transfer: Supports a more advanced USB protocol (2.0 vs 1.1).

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - More modern: Reflects 13 years and 5 months of technical progress since the Rebel launch.

 If the count of relative strengths (bullet points above) is taken as a measure, the X-T20 is the clear winner of the contest (19 : 4 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the Rebel and the X-T20 in practical situations.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the Rebel and the X-T20 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Canon Rebel vs Fujifilm X-T20